 Please allow two (2) weeks for the approval process.
 Decisions determined by the staff and students who review are FINAL.
 Petitions for approval are not automatic and are generally given only when a student's transportation circumstances cannot be accommodated by local or campus transportation services.

 Requests for Waivers based on part-time employment - Approval will be granted upon successful verification of employment and schedule meeting the minimum 20 hours per week requirement.
 Parking & Transportation reserves the right to verify continuation of employment throughout the semester.
 Failure to provide updated information may result in suspension or loss of privileges.
 Requests should include a signed, notarized letter on company letterhead from employer stating days and hours of employment and the employer's telephone number.

-Request for Waivers based on medical reasons or a disability - Approval will be granted if the student provides the appropriate documentation to establish a need for this accommodation and registers with the Center for Accessibility and Student Success (CASS).
+Request for Waivers based on medical reasons or a disability - Approval will be granted if the student provides the appropriate documentation to establish a need for this accommodation.
 Accommodations based on medical issues, whether temporary or permanent, also require a letter from a licensed physician indicating the nature of the condition (impact and duration) and detailing the need for the accommodation.

 Requests for Waiver based on extenuating family circumstances - Approval will be granted if the student provides the necessary documentation to positively prove the need.

 Requests for Waiver based on University obligation or commitment - Approval will be granted if the student provides the necessary documentation from a University sponsor/coach/instructor indicating a legitimate need.
 This letter should explain in detail the nature of the problem, the reason(s) for the student to have ready access to their own transportation and the time-frame being projected for this need.